SeleniumHQ/selenium/README.md

 ## Building

-Selenium uses a custom build system aptly named [crazyfun](https://github.com/SeleniumHQ/selenium/wiki/Crazy-Fun-Build) available on all fine platforms (Linux, Mac, Windows).
+Selenium uses a custom build system, aptly named [crazyfun](https://github.com/SeleniumHQ/selenium/wiki/Crazy-Fun-Build) available on all fine platforms (Linux, Mac, Windows).
 We are in the process of replacing crazyfun with